-Tollymore Forest Park, County Down.
+Tollymore Forest Park, County Down

-Castle Ward, County Down.
+Castle Ward, County Down

-The Dark Hedges, County Antrim.
+The Dark Hedges, County Antrim

-One of the most instantly recognisable of all the Game of Thrones filming locations in Northern Ireland, The Dark Hedges in County Antrim made an appearance in Game of Thrones when Arya Stark, on the run from the Lannister’s, disguised herself as a boy.
-Formed by a series of interlocking trees, The Dark Hedges have a haunting, eerie quality that lends itself to many a ghost story.
-Indeed, it is said that this popular tourist location, one of the most photographed in Northern Ireland, has its very own ghost.
-According to local lore, this dark avenue is haunted by a ‘Grey Lady,’ said to be the ghost of a local servant girl who died in mysterious circumstances.
+The Dark Hedges is the most instantly recognizable of all film locations in Northern Ireland.
+They first appeared when Arya Stark, on the run from the Lannister’s, disguised herself as a boy.
+Formed by a series of interlocking trees, The Dark Hedges have an eerie quality that’s perfect for a ghost story.
+It is said that this popular destination, one of the most photographed in Northern Ireland, has its own ghost.
+According to local lore, this dark avenue is haunted by a ‘Grey Lady,’ the ghost of a local servant girl who died under mysterious circumstances.

-Dunluce Castle, County Antrim.
+Dunluce Castle, County Antrim

 Portstewart Strand, County Derry

-Downhill Beach, County Derry.
+Downhill Beach, County Derry

-Cushendun Caves, County Antrim.
+Cushendun Caves, County Antrim

-The Cliffs of Fair Head, County Antrim.
+The Cliffs of Fair Head, County Antrim

 The Cliffs of Fair Head on the Causeway Coast starred in the show when they were the backdrop for an important scene.
 It is on these cliffs, standing 600 feet above the sea, that Daenerys Targaryen and Jon Snow first met.
 It’s the union that fans waited for.
 The Mother of Dragons and the new King in the North were not a disappointment.
 Along with fantastic views, spectacular scenery, and a series of walking trails, many visitors take a ferry to nearby Rathlin Island, home of Northern Ireland’s ‘upside-down’ lighthouse.